Grab this Best Summer Salad Recipe for a Picnic

 There are so many different ingredients that can be used in a summer salad.
 Some work better than others for a salad in a jar.

-The key for picnic salads is to choose ingredients that are sturdy, flavorful, and can hold up well when transported and served at room temperature.
+The key to a successful picnic salad is to choose ingredients that are sturdy, flavorful, and can hold up well when transported and served at room temperature.
 Layering ingredients in jars or containers can also help keep them fresh until ready to serve.

-Here is a list of picnic-friendly salad ingredients; the ingredients with an asterisk are in this best salad recipe in a jar.
+Here is a list of picnic-friendly salad ingredients; the ingredients with an asterisk are in this delicious salad recipe in a jar.

-• *Dressings (vinaigrettes – lemon, lime, sherry, red wine vinegar, champagne vinegars or creamy dressings like ranch, creamy avocado or blue cheese).
+• *Dressings and vinaigrettes – lemon, lime, sherry, red wine vinegar, champagne vinegars, or creamy dressings like ranch, creamy avocado, or blue cheese

 The fresh produce ingredients for this particular salad are some of summer’s best seasonal offerings.
 They all should be in season.